Jarryd460/IntroductionToUnitTestingWithXUnit/README.md

 	* CollectionBehaviour is an attribute which allows you to set the degree of parallelism of your unit tests.
 This means that you can set it to run all unit tests sequentially.
 * MemberData
 	* Instead of using InlineData, you could use member data which allows you to return a dynamic IEnumerable which willl be consumed by unit test method.
+* ClassData
+	* Like MemberData, allows one to dynamically specify data to be used by unit tests for testing SUT (system under test).
+You could use a Faker such as Bogus to dynamically generate data.